otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/02-collections-and-linq.md

 var evensQuery = from n in numbers where n % 2 == 0 orderby n descending select n;
 ```

-**Design first.** LINQ chains are pipelines: data flows through each `.Method()` in order.
+LINQ chains are pipelines: data flows through each `.Method()` in order.
 Before writing a chain longer than one method, write the pipeline as a short list, such as _filter, then sort, then limit_.
 If you can name each stage in English, the C# is just translation.

 ### 4.1 Filtering and projecting